 How can you spot a vanity handicapper?
 Listen for the key phrases:

 That last one really hits home.
-It's perpetuating the vanity nature.
-The USGA system only allows low handicappers to take a double.
+It’s perpetuating the vanity nature.
+The USGA system only allows low handicappers to take a double (EDIT: 2020 WHS RULES HAVE REVISED THIS POLICY).
 A rule set up against the bagger.
 So even if you desire to change your ways you might not even be able to!